kateolmstead/unity-sdk/README.md

             <td>
                 The type of transaction occurring:
                 <ul>
                     <li>BuyItem: A purchase of virtual item.
-The <code>quantity</code> is added to the player's inventory</li>
+The <code>quantity</code> is added to the user’s inventory</li>
                     <li>
-                        SellItem: A sale of a virtual item to another player.
-The item is removed from the player's inventory.
+                        SellItem: A sale of a virtual item to another user.
+The item is removed from the user’s inventory.
 Note: a sale of an item will result in two events with the same <code>transactionId</code>, one for the sale with type SellItem, and one for the receipt of that sale, with type BuyItem.
                     </li>
                     <li>
                         ReturnItem: A return of a virtual item to the store.
-The item is removed from the player's inventory
+The item is removed from the user’s inventory
                     </li>
                     <li>BuyService: A purchase of a service, e.g., VIP membership </li>
                     <li>SellService: The sale of a service to another user</li>